-This ultimate guide to post-pandemic Athens includes some of the best areas to visit —and experiences to enjoy— in the Greek capital.
-Almost everything listed here is downtown, within walking distance of Syntagma Square.
+This ultimate guide to post-pandemic Athens includes some of the best areas to visit — and experiences to enjoy— in the Greek capital.
+Almost everything listed here is located downtown within walking distance of Syntagma Square.

 By Peter Poulos / Follow on Instagram

-Sixteen months of in-and-out lockdowns has seen downtown Athens change in many positive ways.
-Streets were paved, trees planted, parks revived and cared for, graffiti eliminated and many new hotels and restaurants sprang up.
+Months of in-and-out lockdowns have seen downtown Athens change in many positive ways.
+Streets were paved, trees planted, parks revived and cared for, graffiti eliminated, and many new hotels and restaurants sprang up.

-Athens is opening and filling up, so Mr. Stavros and I decided to share our official/unofficial list of where to stay, eat, visit, shop, sightsee and people watch.
+Athens is opening and filling up, so I decided to share this official/unofficial list of where to stay, eat, visit, shop, sightsee, and people watch.

 Most of Athens’ famous historic landmarks are located downtown and can be visited on foot.
-A pedestrian roadway has recently joined them, so in theory you should be able to visit them uninterrupted by cars.
-However, this is Greece, so people drive their cars and motorbikes everywhere.
+A pedestrian roadway has recently connected them, so in theory, you should be able to visit them without being interrupted by traffic.
+However, this is Greece, so people drive their cars and motorbikes just about everywhere.

-There is a lot to see, and in particular, the holy rock of the Acropolis involves quite a bit of climbing as well.
-You can buy one ticket that gets you into all the sites and lets you visit them over a period of days.
-The guide to ancient Athens follows:
+There is a lot to see, and in particular, the holy rock of the Acropolis involves quite a bit of climbing, as well.
+You can buy one ticket that gets you into all the sites and allows you to visit these over a period of days.
+The guide to ancient Athens follows.

 Acropolis and surrounding monuments

-The Parthenon is undergoing a massive renovation but it doesn’t take away from this awe-inspiring experience at all.
-Best time to visit is at the end of the day when the crowds of tourists have cleared out and the temperature drops a bit.
-Note: If the Acropolis site states it’s closing at 8 you can be assured they will start chasing people out at 7, so plan accordingly.
+The Parthenon is undergoing a massive renovation, but it doesn’t detract from this awe-inspiring experience in the least.
+The best time to visit is at the end of the day when the crowds of tourists have cleared out and the temperatures are a bit cooler.
+Note: If the Acropolis site states it’s closing at 8, you can be assured they will start chasing people away at 7, so plan accordingly.

 Temple of Olympian Zeus

-The Temple of Olympian Zeus was the largest temple in the ancient world, taking over 700 years to build.
-There were originally 100 columns — of which only twelve are left standing now.
-Currently under scaffolding but still impressive.
+The Temple of Olympian Zeus was the largest temple in the ancient world.
+Its construction spanned over 700 years.
+Originally, there were 100 columns while, today, only twelve remain intact.
+These are currently under restoration but still quite impressive.
 Keep an eye out for the army of turtles that inhabit the site.

-The first modern Olympic games were held here in 1896.
-This is a refurbished ancient horseshoe-shaped marble stadium that seats 50,000.
+This is a refurbished ancient horseshoe-shaped marble stadium that seats 50,000 where the first modern Olympic games were held in 1896.
 Don’t miss the tunnel at the end of the stadium.
 The House of Dior just held a much talked-about fashion show there.